17 Ancient Metagenomic Pipelines

 3. Provide the various paths to the input files (TSV with paths to FASTQ files, a reference fasta, and the reference fasta’s annotations)

-4. Activate the various of the steps of the pipeline you’re interested in
+4. Activate the various of the steps of the pipeline we’re interested in

-• We turn off preseq (e.g. when you know you can’t sequence more)
+• We turn off preseq (e.g. when we know we can’t sequence more)

-• We want to turn on BAM filtering, and specify to generate unmapped reads in FASTQ file (so you could check off target reads e.g. for other pathogens)
+• We want to turn on BAM filtering, and specify to generate unmapped reads in FASTQ file (so we could check off target reads e.g. for other pathogens)

-• You turn on genotyping using GATK UnifiedGenotyper (preferred over HaplotypeCaller due to in compatibiity with that method to low-coverage data)
+• we turn on genotyping using GATK UnifiedGenotyper (preferred over GATK HaplotypeCaller (Poplin et al. 2018) due to in compatibility with that method to low-coverage data)

-• We turn on variant statistics (from GATK) using bcftools, and coverage statistics of gene features using bedtools
+• We turn on variant statistics (from GATK) using bcftools (Danecek et al. 2021), and coverage statistics of gene features using bedtools (Quinlan and Hall 2010)

 And now we wait…